 What The College Board overlooks in passing the responsibility for rescoring to teachers, and teachers possibly refusing to rescore the tests, are complex reasons students take AP classes in the first place.
 Some students seek to earn the college credits from an exam score (typically a score of 3 or higher on the 5 point scale merits students college credits), exempting them from a general education requirement, so they can take other more interesting classes related to their academic major.
 Others seek college credits to reduce the expense of earning a college degree, by graduating early.

 Yet other students seek the GPA boost of the weighted academic grades automatically awarded for an AP class, in order to strengthen the competitiveness of their college applications.
 Now, with many high schools having implemented Pass/No Pass-style grades for Spring 2020, including AP courses, essentially denying the weighting of the AP course grade and diluting their academic performance, many students are banking on the AP score itself to differentiate their academic acumen from their peers.

 As the COVID-induced disruption continues to be a roller coaster of uncertainty in relation to the college admissions process and K-12 education, parents and students, more than ever, need credible, timely information and responsiveness from the very educational institutions they’ve believed will help them achieve their educational goals.
 Without swift and decisive action, as well as consistent and fair application of policy, the risk is that the trust between families and educational institutions, like The College Board, could erode further, possibly creating an irreparable schism that may further lead to a decline in sentiment regarding the value of college.

-To learn more how Jill and other experts at Creative Marbles Consultancy, a full service educational advisory, help families resolve complex college admissions and educational concerns, see us at creativemarbles.com
+To learn more about how Jill and other experts at Creative Marbles Consultancy, a full-service educational advisory, help families resolve complex college admissions and educational concerns, see us at creativemarbles.com